The numbers are staggering. The lifestyles are quiet. Behind each salary is a career built over decades, often starting far from the corner office.

 Industry: Oil & Gas

-Dr. Samba Seye has led TotalEnergies Marketing Nigeria Plc since September 2021 .
+TotalEnergies Marketing Nigeria’s 2024 financial statements disclosed that Dr. Samba Seye earned ₦1.06 billion as CEO.
+He has led the company since September 2021.
 He holds a Doctorate Degree in Engineering from the University of Sciences and Techniques of Lille, France.

 He began his career as an assistant lecturer before transitioning into the energy industry with Shell.
 He joined Total in 2014 as a Project Manager in the Strategy Department.
 His compensation increased by nearly 95% from 2023 to 2024, rising from N544 million to N1.06 billion .